Hurricane & Flood

 Part II: After the Storm

-Take it from someone who has seen 27 inches of water lap against the living room walls: plan ahead.
+Take it from someone who has seen a few feet of water lap against the living room walls: plan ahead.
 No photo album should live lower than three feet in a cabinet.
 Children’s cheerleader pom-poms and refrigerator art are no longer stashed on the closet floor.
 And, never throw away old phone books — they can raise Grandma’s heirloom drop-leaf just high enough to save it.
 (Remember, phone books swell and get even higher when wet!)

 Should a sustained storm bring record rainfall to your area, your home may take in water.
 Even if you are not near a river or bayou, your neighborhood may be so saturated that water simply has no place to go but in and up.